 One suggestion is to sleep through the unpleasant experience.
 While it is advisable to be on the deck when feeling unwell while sailing, you could alternatively retreat to your cabin and lie down, elevating your feet to minimize the effect of the ship’s motion.
 If you manage to doze off and wake up only when the ship reaches its destination, you will feel refreshed and ready for your next excursion.

 Seasickness can ruin what should be an enjoyable time on the water.
 However, there are several measures you can take to prevent or alleviate the symptoms of seasickness.
 By following the tips provided in this guide, such as staying hydrated, getting fresh air, and focusing on a fixed point on the horizon, you can have a more pleasant and comfortable sailing experience.
-With a little bit of preparation and self-care, you can keep seasickness at bay and fully enjoy your vacation you have been looking forward to.
+With a little bit of preparation and self-care, you can keep seasickness at bay and fully enjoy the vacation you have been looking forward to.